-Commercial navigation is one of the most fascinating aspects of the river, principally because it is one of the busiest international crossings in North America and therefore of extreme economic importance.
+Commercial navigation is one of the most fascinating aspects of the river, as it is one of the busiest international crossings in North America and therefore of extreme economic importance.
 This traffic includes tug boats and thousands of lake freighters and ocean going vessels.

 Recreational boating is very popular along the Detroit River, which has over 12,000 marina slips and one of the best urban fisheries in North America.
 Numerous parks along the river are fantastic for bird watching.
-Festivals, events, historical sites, and museums, as well as canoeing and kayaking, ensure there is something to do, no matter the weather.
+Festivals, events, historical sites, museums, beautiful riverfront plazas and canoeing and kayaking, ensure there is something to do, no matter the weather.

 Who Manages the River?